Not About Nightingales: 1999 Broadway debut

 The actress Vanessa Redgrave, who was preparing for a role in the 1989 revival of Orpheus Descending, another Williams classic, read an introduction by Williams which referred to the horrors of Not About Nightingales.
 Redgrave later said, "Basically, anybody could have found the play.
 I was the only person who was determined to find it."
-She later contacted William's literary executor Maria St. Just, who was able to unearth the manuscript.
+She later contacted Williams' literary executor Maria St. Just, who was able to unearth the manuscript.

 Redgrave brought it to Trevor Nunn who agreed to direct the play.
 His production debuted in London on March 5, 1998, to very positive reviews.
 The world premiere in London of Not About Nightingales on March 5, 1998, was a collaboration of the Royal National Theatre of Great Britain and Corin and Vanessa Redgrave's Moving Theatre, in association with the Alley Theatre.
 The play moved to the Alley Theatre in Houston running from June 5 to July 3, 1998.
 Talkin' Broadway called it "A World Class Production" and "A glimpse in the writing of Williams that would transform him from Tom to Tennessee".
-The next year it opened at the Circle in the Square Theatre on February 25, 1999 and was nominated for six Tony awards, including best play and best performance by a leading actor, Vanessa's brother Corin Redgrave as the Warden.
+The next year it opened at the Circle in the Square Theatre on February 25, 1999, and was nominated for six Tony awards, including best play and best performance by a leading actor, Vanessa's brother Corin Redgrave as the Warden.